arget13/DDexec/README.md

 ## The technique
 If you are able to modify arbitrarily the memory of a process then you can take over it.
 This can be used to hijack an already existing process and replace it with another program.
 We can achieve this either by using the `ptrace()` syscall (which requires you to have the ability to execute syscalls or to have gdb available on the system) or, more interestingly, writing to `/proc/$pid/mem`.

-The file `/proc/$pid/mem` is a one-to-one mapping of the entire address space of a process (from `0x0000000000000000` to `0x7ffffffffffff000`).
+The file `/proc/$pid/mem` is a one-to-one mapping of the entire address space of a process (_e. g._ from `0x0000000000000000` to `0x7ffffffffffff000` in x86-64).
 This means that reading from or writing to this file at an offset `x` is the same as reading from or modifying the contents at the virtual address `x`.

 Now, we have four basic problems to face:
 - ASLR.